se-rwth/se-rwth.github.io/_pages/research/Model-Driven-Systems-Engineering.md

 leverage SysML to enable the vertical flow down from requirements to implementations that was well-received by the software developers.

-Moreover, we recently started intensifying our research efforts towards a model-driven systems engineering that leverages methods and concepts from software engineering to make the systematic engineering of CPS more efficient.
+Moreover, we are intensifying our research efforts towards a model-driven systems engineering that leverages methods and concepts from software engineering to make the systematic engineering of CPS more efficient.
 To this end, we conducted a systematic mapping study